 If you’ve just acquired company stock, you may find yourself in a concentrated position.
 For this reason, it can make sense to sell company stock soon after acquiring it, reinvesting the money in a diversified mix of stocks, bonds, and other investments.
 Selling stocks can trigger capital gains taxes, so you may want to work with an advisor to make sure you sell assets and reinvest as tax-efficiently as possible.

 Sometimes you can end up overconcentrated in a single stock without trying.
 For example, let’s say that 95 percent of your portfolio consists of index funds and bond funds, while the other 5 percent is in a single stock.
 If that single stock has a great year and doubles in value, it could now represent much more than 5 percent of your portfolio.
 Avoid overconcentration by rebalancing your portfolio, which could mean selling some of your single stock position and buying more mutual fund shares.
-Or it could mean directing additional savings to the index funds and bonds funds.
+Or, it could mean directing additional savings to the index funds and bonds funds.

-It’s impossible to eliminate all risk from your portfolio.
-But by avoiding overconcentration in a single stock and diversifying your portfolio, you can potentially mitigate it over the long term.
+It’s impossible to eliminate all risk from your portfolio, but by avoiding overconcentration in a single stock and diversifying your portfolio, you can potentially mitigate it over the long term.

 Reach out to the Emerj360 team if you have questions.
 The ability for you to lean on our dedicated team of financial professionals for one-on-one consultation when you need to is what sets Emerj360 apart!